riscv-forks/chromium-riscv/README.md

 The goal is to discover and fix RISC-V build errors before they gets into a Chromium release so that downstream Linux distributions won't need to apply extra patches.

-Currently it only tests whether Debug/Release build passes.
+Currently it mainly tests whether Debug/Release build passes and runs part of Chromium's unit tests.

 ## Plans